-Change your Recruitment Strategy & Win the Best Talent for your company.
+How to change your Recruitment Strategy & Hire the Best Talent.

-If you’ve recently been involved in recruiting for your work then you’ve probably noticed that the process isn’t always as straightforward as it should be.
+If you’ve recently been involved in recruiting for your workplace then you’ve probably noticed that the process isn’t always as straightforward as it should be.

-Planning a recruitment campaign is challenging; the perfect candidate might be hard if not impossible to find which means the process can take a lot longer than you want.
-When you do find the (near) perfect option, finally, they decide they would prefer to go elsewhere.
-Your competitors don’t seem to have the same issues as you in their recruitment processes, which seems obvious when you read about all their new hires on Linkedin or in the industry press.
-So you have to ask yourself what could you change about your hiring process to make your recruitment campaigns much more successful.
+Planning a recruitment campaign is challenging; the perfect candidate might be hard to find which means the process can take a lot longer than you want.
+When you do find the (near) perfect option, finally, the applicant decides they would prefer to go elsewhere.
+Your competitors don’t seem to have the same issues that you have in hiring people as they announce their hires on LinkedIn or in the industry press.
+So you have to ask yourself what you could change about your hiring process to ensure your recruitment campaigns is much more successful.

 We looked at what some of our top recruiting clients (large and small) were doing and compiled a list of recommendations below.

 There are so many ways to interview candidates.
 Some companies are using AI tools to conduct Blind Interviews, others are using Video SKYPE, Telephone, whilst the majority of employers, wherever possible are still choosing to meet their candidates face to face and, at the same time, involve more of their employees in this first stage process.